 Our kids are good at knowing our hot buttons.
 They are even better at pushing them.
 An urgent bill, a mountain of dirty laundry and a bunch of bickering kids is enough to cause even the calmest parent to loose their cool.
 The Bible has a lot to say about self-control because it is something that affects all members of the human race.
-Even if we manage to hold in our emotional outbursts, God knows our hearts (remember what Jesus had to say about those “white-washed tombs?” – Matthew 23:27-28).

 - resolve to try harder and do better

 - ask God to help you more (“fox hole” prayers)